 However, practising Yoga as a means of therapeutic healthcare also presumes that we are willing to accept responsibility for making changes within our own situation.

-These three aspects of Yoga practice as power, self-inquiry or therapeutic healthcare, are mutually supportive in helping to maintain physical health, psychological vitality and spiritual purpose within the commitment and challenges of life, work and relationships.
+These three aspects of Yoga practice as power, self-inquiry or therapeutic healthcare, are mutually supportive in helping to sustain physiological vitality, enhance psychological clarity and support spiritual purpose within the commitment and challenges of life, work and relationships.